sergeiudris/probe-2019-11-21/docs/tabui.md

 * when tab-instance is moved, db/open-tabs/tab-instance/target-container is chnaged to new target
 * main/dock main/center main/panel will be starting main containers
 * main/dock will  db/open-tabs/tab-instance main/plugin-list and render it

+# things that are a plugin

+* authentication is a plugin. you always can load the editor, but to authenticate to one of the ssytems, you load 'example.com/auth' plugin and log-in then other plugins of example.com can use token that is in editors db

+* list of plugins (editor has an official list of plugins that are edn stored in a repo) list-of-plugins plugin fetches the edn and you can install plugins. list contains uri where you can download precompiled plugin

+# localStorage

+* localStorage should be protected: you cannot forbid it, but editor should infer (somehow) when a plugin changes localStorage directly and warn the user that
+  'plugin x directly changes localStorage, which is anti-pattern'